 Our BTB-WordNet and our XSLT stylesheet will be on the GitHub

 2. Workflow During this week, I worked on the normalization of a pre-TEI export from the database within which the Academy of Sciences Portuguese Dictionary was encoded.
-Lot of procedural aspects were identified.
-All of them were documented since they are very important to proceed with my project’s work. «TEI Lex-0 should not be thought of as a replacement of the Dictionary Chapter in the TEI Guidelines or as the format thatmust be used for editing or managing individual resources, […] should be primarily seen as a format that existing TEI dictionaries can be univocally transformed to in order to be queried, visualised, or mined in an uniform way.»(cf. [Romary, 2015]) We worked in Oxygen XML editorand with a TEI Lex-0 schema.
+A lot of procedural aspects were identified.
+All of them were documented since they are very important to proceed with my project’s work. «TEI Lex-0 should not be thought of as a replacement of the Dictionary Chapter in the TEI Guidelines or as the format that must be used for editing or managing individual resources, […] should be primarily seen as a format that existing TEI dictionaries can be univocally transformed to in order to be queried, visualised, or mined in an uniform way.»(cf. [Romary, 2015]) We worked in Oxygen XML editor and with a TEI Lex-0 schema.

 a) The TEI Header After attending the session («Introduction to encoding dictionaries withthe TEI guidelines», by Laurent Romary), the first output was a full-fledged TEI header.